pospi/talk-solidity-blockchain-intro/solidity-notes.md

 As mentioned, the EVM has many languages which compile down to its CPU bytecode.
 As such, there is a lower-level API available between contracts with a more restricted set of datatypes (known as the *Contract ABI* or *"Application Binary Interface"*) which must be used when calling between them (Serpent doesn't know about the types of data structures Solidity supports, for example).
 This also applies even when calling a contract's own methods via the `this` pointer.

 .caveat[Method access operates very differently depending on the calling context.]
-.caveat[External function call stack depth is hard-limited to 1024 calls.]

 - Internal function calls are extremely cheap and implemented as `JUMP` inside the EVM, so no memory is cleared.
+They also don't contribute to stack depth.
-- External function calls (`send`, `call`, calling via `this` and calling library methods) contribute to stack depth and cannot recurse in excess of an artificial stack depth limit of 1024.
+- External function calls (`send`, `call`, calling via `this` and calling library methods) happen across the boundaries between contracts.
+- .caveat[There is an artificial limit of 1024 on stack depth for external function calls.]
+- External function calls happen at the ABI level and so can only handle fundamental data types.
+Any complex data you wish to pass between functions must include encoding / decoding logic.
+- .caveat[Data passed through all external method calls is copied by value.]

 ]

 ???